sprig/oh-my-zsh/README.md

 #### Enabling Plugins

-Once you spot a plugin (or several) that you'd like to use with Oh My Zsh, you'll need to enable them in the `.zshrc` file.
-You'll find the zshrc file in your `$HOME` directory.
-Open it with your favorite text editor and you'll see a spot to list all the plugins you want to load.
+If you spot a plugin (or several) that you would like to use with Oh My Zsh, you will need to edit the `~/.zshrc` file.
+Once you open it with your favorite editor, you'll see a spot to list all the plugins that you'd like Oh My Zsh to load on initialization.

 For example, this line might begin to look like this: